Speech-VINO/qsr-visualizer/README.md

 ## State Space Model

 A state space model consisting of features and labels are fed into an MCTS algorithm.
 The state space model for each dataset consists of observations and transitions.
 When the data transitions to another state from an initial random state, the UCB model which is a multi-armed action bandit model, executes a Monte Carlo learning for `n` simulations.
 After obtaining the final state from an input state, the final state looks at the defined clusters which are ordered by a chosen metric.
-The number of maximum clusters are defined in the app user interface.
+The number of maximum clusters are defined in the app's user interface.
 The maximum clusters should not exceed the state space dimension of the input data.

 ### Observations